 “Article 11

 Before beginning demolition or maintenance work, or renovation works on premises built before 2005, the premise must be screened to identify all asbestos-containing materials, in accordance with the requirements of Part 6 of Annex XVII to Regulation (EC) No 1907/2006 and Annex I to Regulation (EU) No 305/2011.
 The screening must be conducted by a qualified and certified operator, taking into account Articles 14 and 15 of this Directive, and the national building law provisions.
+The screening results must be accessible for firefighters and emergency services. [explanation: so that in case of an emergency intervention by firefighters or emergency services, they have knowledge of the situation and can take the necessary precautions]

 The Member States shall regulate the details of explorations and investigations for the detection of asbestos-containing materials, in accordance with their national building regulations.”